abatten/abatten.github.io/pages/about.md

 ### Current Position
 #### Postdoctoral Researcher in Space Domain Awareness (Since May 2023)
-In May 2023, I join the Space Domain Awareness Laboratory at Swinburne University of Technology with Prof. Chris Fluke.
+In May 2023, I joined the Space Domain Awareness Laboratory at Swinburne University of Technology with Prof. Christopher Fluke.
+In this position, I have developed novel data visualisations for a space domain awareness demonstrator to determine the origins of a satellite that had either moved into an unexpected orbit or to locate its new location after a non-detection at its expected position.

 #### Postdoctoral Researcher in Extragalactic Astrophysics (Since October 2022)
 Since October 2022, I have been employed part-time (0.4 FTE) at Swinburne with Prof. Jeremy Mould, measuring the Hubble constant (H0) using the Tip of the Red Giant Branch Stars.